 Victoria Beach (also called Quijano Beach) is a beautiful strip of golden sand with views of Mt.
 Bombon – the highest peak on Cuyo Island – and sunrises over the Sulu Sea and the offshore islands of Cocoro, Taguayan, Tabucbuc and Siparay.
 If you love water sports, then you’ll enjoy definitely enjoy this coastline.
 During the peak amihan season from December to February, strong and consistent onshore winds blow over the island, making the resort’s beachfront a hotspot for kitesurfing (kiteboarding) and windsurfing like Capusan Beach in Cuyo town.
 The calm waters over the sand flats are also ideal for paddle boarding and boating.
 A tiny manmade island offshore, which the resort staff has nicknamed Isla Bibingka or “Rice Cake Island”, marks a protected fish sanctuary that can be snorkeled during the calmer months of April and May.
 After sundown, bonfires can be arranged on the beach in a stonewalled area shielded from the wind.

-Whether you’re looking for some seaside romance or an adventurous escape from the rest of the world, Anino Retreat is your dream beach escape.
+Whether you’re looking for some seaside romance or an adventurous escape from the rest of the world, Anino Kite Resort is your dream beach escape.

 Kitesurfers and windsurfers must bring their own equipment.
 However, the following sports equipment are available: kitesurfing training kite (free for guests), paddle board (PHP 200 per hour) and paddle bangka or outrigger boat (PHP 100 per hour).